This job is sometimes referred to by alternative titles

 - have an eye for detail

-- be able to work well under pressure
+- be able to problem solve and work under pressure

 - be practical and creative